 In other words, the mass ladder operator associated to the closed CKV corresponds to the ladder operator~$D_\ell^\pm$ of Eq.~\eqref{Ladder Schw}, where the ``mass'' of the radial equation is merely the~$\ell$ mode.
 Ref.~\cite{Katagiri:2022vyz} also pointed out a supersymmetric structure in the~$D$-dimensional case, besides the hidden space-time conformal symmetry.
 We will explore this idea later in Sec.~\ref{sec: susy}.

-\subsubsection{Melodic Conformal Killing Vectors}
+\subsubsection{Melodic conformal Killing vectors}

-The case with vanishing mass term,~$m^2=\delta m^2=0$, corresponding to a massless Klein Gordon equation,~$\square \phi =0$, was also considered in~\cite{Cardoso:2017egd}.
+The case with vanishing mass term,~$m^2=\delta m^2=0$, corresponding to a massless Klein-Gordon equation,~$\square \phi =0$, was also considered in~\cite{Cardoso:2017egd}.
 In this case, the mass ladder operators are usually identified as ``symmetry operators''.
 Indeed, it was shown that, if there exists a (not necessarily closed) CKV~$\xi^\mu$ that satisfies the condition

 then the ladder operator

 is a symmetry operator of the Klein-Gordon equation.
 These results correspond exactly to those obtained in Ref.~\cite{Berens:2022ebl}, where the free scalar field action, acted upon by a CKV $\xi^\mu$ of the effective $D-1$ dimensional metric